We thank Kylie Bevan for this beautiful interview. Kylie Bevan helps people relocate and resettle with greater ease, feeling capable and confident.

 With daughters of our own now, I can only imagine the angst it must have caused my parents at the time, however I don’t recall any real concern of my own in making this move to the other side of the world.
 I filled my bag with 20kg of warm clothes purchased from a charity shop, and off I went.

 Since then, I’ve sought out employment in Canada, followed by new-partner to Papua New Guinea, moved around Australia with my now-husband, and relocated our family to Tonga and Vanuatu, in the South Pacific.

-With such a passion for travel, my first career of 15 years was managing travel consultancies.
 Ready for a new challenge in my late 30s, I embarked on a new career, in line with another of my passions, health and wellness, by becoming a certified health coach.